korcankaraokcu/PINCE/CONTRIBUTING.md

 ([CE#358](https://github.com/cheat-engine/cheat-engine/issues/358))
 - Extend search_referenced_strings with relative search
 - Consider adding type guessing for the StackView
-- Move GUI classes of PINCE.py to their own files
-- Use gdb python API breakpoints instead of breakpoint commands for optimization, also find a way to eliminate output coming from stepping commands such as ```stepi&``` or ```nexti&```
 - Implement a psuedo-terminal for the inferior like edb does(idk if necessary, we don't usually target CLI games, up to debate)
-- Implement libpince engine
-- Implement auto-ESP&aimbot (depends on libpince engine)
 - Try to optimize TrackBreakpoint and TrackWatchpoint return data structures further, adding an id field might simplify traversing of the tree, performance tests are required
-- Extend tagging system to PINCE GUI functions
-- Implement multi-line code injection, this will also help with previously dropped inject_with_advanced_injection
-- Break on/Catch signals and syscalls
-- Flowcharts based on disassembled output
-- Automatic function bypassing(make it return the desired value, hook specific parts etc.)
-- Implement speedhack
-- Implement unrandomizer
-- Implement pointer-scan
-- Write at least one test for each function in libpince
-- Migrate to Sphinx documentation from the custom libpince documentation
-- Embedded tutorial videos
-- Super-Uber-Rad credits roll with chiptune tunes(as discussed, this could be an embedded video to prevent unnecessary dependencies)
 - Implement extra MemoryViewerWindow tabs(not really critical right now, up to debate)
 - ~~Consider removing the command file layer of IPC system for GDB_Engine.send_command to speed up things~~ [Update-29/04/2018 : Delaying this until GDB/MI implements a native multiline command feature or improves ```interpreter-exec``` command to cover every single multiline command type(including ```define``` commands)]
-- Implement thread info widget
 - Implement developer mode in settings.
 Developer mode will include features like dissection of GUI elements on events such as mouse-over
 - Add ability to include non-absolute calls for dissect code feature(i.e call rax).
 Should be considered after the first version release.
 Might be useful for multi-breakpoint related features
-- Implement toggling of arrows for easier navigation for dissected regions
 - Provide information about absolute addresses in disassemble screen
-- Use type hints(py 3.5) and variable annotations(py 3.6) when support drops for older systems
 - All tables that hold large amount of data should only update the visible rows(check ```disassemble_check_viewport``` for an example)
 - Add different kinds of themes and the ability to change between them on runtime.
 Implement dark theme first.
 Also add the ability to create a custom theme and modify the existing ones